jaceklaskowski/lein-show-updates/README.md

 # leiningen-dependency-updates-plugin

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to check for available dependency updates of a project

 ## Usage